PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 14 Recap.md

-Mother tulip reports to Father Alan - the party wants to speak to Father Alan Father alan talks to Geralt - Geralt experiences another Legacy stone vision They do NOT to bring FKD fragments to the church for 3000GP each - 18K total per FKD fragment
+Mother tulip reports to Father Alan - the party wants to speak to Father Alan Father alan talks to Geralt - Geralt experiences another Legacy stone vision They do NOT agree to bring FKD fragments to the church for 3000GP each - 18K total per FKD fragment
 * Lox ripped up the contract